Alexis06030631/pawan_openai/readme.md

 const openai = new OpenAIApi(configuration);

-openai.completions.create({
+openai.createCompletion({
-    engine: 'davinci',
+	model: "davinci-codex",
-    prompt: 'This is a test' }).then(console.log).catch(console.error);
+	prompt: "Say this is a test" }).then(console.log).catch(console.error);
 ```